Syed Ahmad Khan: Opposition to active politics

 Sir Syed discouraged the active involvement of Muslims in politics.
-He regarded the attainment of higher English education as the first priority for the upliftmeant of the Muslim community as opposed to political pursuits.
+He regarded the attainment of higher English education, not political pursuits, as the first priority for the upliftmeant of the Muslim community.
 He declined to lend support to the National Muhammadan Association, a political organisation founded by Syed Ameer Ali in 1887 and refused to participate in the Muhammedan National Conference at Lahore which he regarded as a political agitation.

 When the Indian National Congress was established in 1885 he did not express any opinion about it but later he became an active critic of the organisation and expressed his active opposition to the Congress.

 Sir Syed's opposition received criticism from Maulvi Sharaf-ul-Haqq who criticised his views about the Congress demands in a risala titled Kalam Mufid-al-Anam.
 Lala Lajpat Rai wrote a series of open letters expressing grief and surprise at his change in attitude towards Congress.

-Sir Syed advocated the use of constitutional machinery such as participation in administration for expressing grievances to the British government.
+Sir Syed advocated the use of constitutional machinery, such as participation in administration, for expressing grievances to the British government.

 He supported the efforts of Indian political leaders Surendranath Banerjee and Dadabhai Naoroji to obtain representation for Indians in the government and civil services.
 In 1883, he founded the Muhammadan Civil Service Fund Association to encourage and support the entry of Muslim graduates into the Indian Civil Service (ICS).
 In 1883, he established the Muhammedan Association to put forward grievances of the Muslims to the Imperial Legislative Council.
 He was nominated as a member of the Civil Service Commission in 1887 by Lord Dufferin.
 In 1888, he along with Raja Shiv Prasad of Benaras established the United Patriotic Association at Aligarh to promote political co-operation with the British and Muslim participation in the British government.